jackyzha0/quartz/docs/configuration.md

 To remove a plugin, you should remove all occurrences of it in the `quartz.config.ts`.

-In addition, plugins may also have their own configuration settings that you can pass in.
+To customize plugins further, some plugins may also have their own configuration settings that you can pass in.
 If you do not pass in a configuration, the plugin will use its default settings.

 For example, the [[plugins/Latex|Latex]] plugin allows you to pass in a field specifying the `renderEngine` to choose between Katex and MathJax.